betaglot/plantabeta/docs/reference/Via/ViaOverview.md

 Eko is decomposed by composing a Via

-- Compose ViaCurves, ViaSpaces and ViaPoints together to Cover Land
+- Compose Lines, ViaSpaces and ViaPoints together to Cover Land
 - Fit the ViaFactors together
-- ViaCurves within ViaSpaces
+- Lines within ViaSpaces
     - Walking through a Space between Trees.
     - EcoSpace is everywhere, ViaSpace are only the Spaces which are not obstructed.
-- ViaPoints within ViaCurves
+- ViaPoints within Lines

 - ViaSelection
 - Cutting through residual is Via